crashoverride777/swifty-ads/README.md

 SwiftyAds.shared.setup(
       bannerID:       "Enter your real id or leave empty if unused",
       interstitialID: "Enter your real id or leave empty if unused",
-      rewardVideoID:  "Enter your real id or leave empty if unused" )
+      rewardedVideoID:  "Enter your real id or leave empty if unused" )
 ```